Regulations on children's television programming in the United States: Background

-Concern over the impact that television had on children began when television was still a new entertainment medium.
+Concern over the impact that television had on children began when it was still a new entertainment medium.
 During the 1950s, many individuals, particularly parents, asked their legislators to do something about the potential effects of television viewing on young people.
-Academic research was initiated since this time to monitor, analyze and explain the relationships between television and children, although the impact of television on academic performance continues to be debated in scholarly research.
+Academic research was subsequently initiated to monitor, analyze and explain the relationships between television and children, although the impact of television on academic performance continues to be debated in scholarly research.
 The first attempt to address these concerns were during Congressional hearings in 1952 that addressed violence.
 Besides Congress, there were government commissions that also pursued this agenda.
 Included in these discussions were the Federal Communications Commission (FCC), the Federal Trade Commission, and advocacy groups formed by concerned citizens.
 The FCC intended to change a number of policies regarding children's programming.

 Research demonstrated that young children had difficulty distinguishing between the program they were watching, and commercials broadcast during them.
 Most children had little or no understanding of the persuasive intent of commercials, and as such, were highly vulnerable to claims and appeals by advertisers.
 Advertisers, especially those related to junk food, were interested in youth as consumers because of their spending power through their parents, their influence, and their brand awareness as adult consumers in the future.